bakubonmo/Rec/README.md

 ## How to Start
-Please download and put the dataset in the fold "data/datasetname/datanpy" Please run the file "train" to train the model <br>
+Please download and put the dataset in the fold "data/datasetname/datanpy" <br>
+Please run the file "train" to train the model <br>
 Please run the file "test" to test the model <br>